BartMassey/popcount/README.md

-The native Rust `u32::count_ones()` method is not compiled into a native `popcnt` instruction in current incarnations unless you play games with `RUSTFLAGS`. `count_ones()` is about the same speed as all the other fast popcounts, though, so it's probably the right thing if you don't need the machine instruction's speed.
+The native Rust `u32::count_ones()` method is not compiled into a native `popcnt` instruction in current incarnations unless you tell `rustc` you have a new enough processor (for example, using `RUSTFLAGS=-march=native`).
+Otherwise, `count_ones()` is about the same speed as all the other fast popcounts, so it's probably always the right thing to use.

 Current C numbers, GCC 7.2.0 on my Haswell box described
 above: